tsaizhenling/luna/README.md

 ## production

-libluna contains all the functions required for clustering and is intended to function as the core of the reccommendation engine
+luna.bundle contains all the functions required for clustering and is intended to function as the core of the reccommendation engine

 see prod.rb for an example on how to pre-process and post-process the data.

+libluna is built for testing

 sample usage: